+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Tread thickness is the most underestimated decision on a floating stair.
 Too thin and the bracket shows.
 Too thick and the rise looks heavy.
 The right answer depends on the support strategy.

 Tread thickness is the smallest dimension on a floating stair drawing and one of the most consequential.
 A 50 mm tread reads delicate.
 A 75 mm tread reads solid.
-Both can be the right answer — but the bracket geometry, the railing detail, the open-riser appearance, and the budget all shift with the number.
+Either can be the right call.
+The bracket geometry, the railing detail, the open-riser appearance, and the budget all shift with the number.

 Most Vancouver custom-home floating stairs we build land between 50 mm (2 inches) and 75 mm (3 inches) for solid hardwood treads.
-Steel, stone, and microcement treads have different ranges.
+Steel, stone, and microcement treads sit in different ranges.
 Here is how we sort through it.

 Start with the support strategy